Skip to content

 Step 1: Implement the Tenant Handler

 Implement the TenantLineHandler interface to create a tenant handler.
-In this example, we assume each tenant has a unique tenantId, and we retrieve the current tenant’s tenantId from the request header.
+In this example, we assume each tenant has a unique tenantId, and we obtain the current tenant’s tenantId from the request header.

 @Component